MartinWallgren/reveal-template/README.md

 # Examples

-There is examples on how to create some of the common elements in markdown in example.md.
+There are examples on how to create some of the common elements in markdown in example.md.
 If you want to see how they look execute present.sh and go to http://localhost:8000/example.html